michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0092.md

 - v: give what is desired or needed, especially support, food or sustenance
 - v: supply food ready to eat; for parties and banquets
 ### Family
-cater: catered, caterer, catering, caters+;caterer: caterers;catering: caterings
+- cater: catered, caterer, catering, caters+
+- caterer: caterers
+- catering: caterings
 ### Examples
 - The Lorraine, I learn, catered to black travelers at a time when the much of the South — including Memphis — remained segregated.
 - Fortunately for Helton, he discovered resources that catered to someone like him - a veteran looking to start a farm.